Bibliotherapeutic Books: Pages That Heal. Lives That Recover.

 📧 SU@TheHelpingBooks.com

-We are proud to announce that Stacy Ungricht has officially joined The Helping Books® as President, bringing with her a powerful blend of operational expertise, heartfelt leadership, and an inspiring vision for growth and healing.
-Her appointment marks a pivotal new chapter for our organization—and for the future of bibliotherapy.
+We are proud to announce that Stacy Ungricht has officially joined The Helping Books® as President, bringing with her a powerful blend of operational expertise, heartfelt leadership, and a clear vision for growth and healing.
+Her appointment marks a pivotal chapter for our organization—and for the future of bibliotherapy.

-Stacy is a dynamic leader whose background spans charitable development, compliance, quality assurance, employee growth, marketing, and large-scale operations.
-She has spent years building effective systems that empower teams, increase transparency, and drive lasting impact.
-With a deep commitment to people-first values and practical innovation, Stacy is known for cultivating clarity, collaboration, and purpose everywhere she leads.
+Stacy is a dynamic leader with a background in charitable development, compliance, quality assurance, employee growth, marketing, and large-scale operations.
+She has built systems that empower teams, increase transparency, and deliver meaningful impact.
+Known for her people-first values and practical innovation, Stacy leads with both strategy and soul.

-With Stacy at the helm, The Helping Books® is entering a new era of purpose, progress, and possibility.
-We are honored to have her leadership as we grow, evolve, and heal—together.
+With Stacy at the helm, The Helping Books® is entering a new era of purpose, progress, and possibility—and we’re honored to have her leadership guiding the way.

 Clinical Therapist | Trauma Specialist | EMDR Practitioner